naren2704/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXP.
+NO - 3 Correlation and regression for data analysis

+# DATE: 22-09-2023

 # Aim :

 To analyse given data using coeffificient of correlation and regression line